hunteke/temoa/docs/source/Documentation.rst

    For instance, the peak electrical load might occur midday in the summer, and a secondary peak might happen in the evening.

-There are three specifiable period sets: :math:`time\_exist`, :math:`time\_horizon`, and :math:`time\_future`.
-The :math:`time\_horizon` set
+There are two specifiable period sets: :code:`time_exist` (:math:`\text{P}^e`) and :code:`time_future` (:math:`\text{P}^f`).
+The :code:`time_exist` set
+contains periods before :code:`time_future`.
+Its primary purpose is to specify the vintages for capacity that exist prior to the model optimization.
+(This is part of Temoa's answer to what most other efforts model as "residual capacity".)
-contains the future periods that the model will optimize.
-As this set must contain only integers, Temoa interprets the elements to be the beginning of each period of interest.
-Temoa uses these period boundary years to automatically calculate the length of each optimization period, enabling a modeler to create variable period lengths within a model.
+The :code:`time_future` set contains the future periods that the model will optimize.
+As this set must contain only integers, Temoa interprets the elements to be the boundaries of each period of interest.
+Thus, this is an ordered set and Temoa uses its elements to automatically calculate the length of each optimization period; modelers may exploit this to create variable period lengths within a model.
 (To our knowledge, this capability is unique to Temoa.)
-The :math:`time\_exist` set contains periods before :math:`time\_horizon`.
-Its primary purpose is to specify the vintages for capacity that exist prior to the model optimization.
-(This is Temoa's answer to what most models model as "residual capacity".)
-The :math:`time\_future` set contains any period beyond the model horizon.
-As this set's main use is to to calculate the final optimization period length, most modelers will supply it with a single year.
-The :math:`time\_optimize` set is the union of :math:`time\_horizon` and :math:`time\_future`\ [#union]_ and is the time set most used in the Temoa formulation.
+Temoa "names" each optimization period by the first year, and makes them easily accesible via the :code:`time_optimize` set.
+This final "period" set is not user-specifiable, but is an exact duplicate of :code:`time_future`, less the largest element.
+In the above example, since :math:`\text{P}^f = \setof{2010, 2015, 2025}`, :code:`time_optimize` does not contain 2025: :math:`\text{P}^o =
+\setof{2010, 2015}`.

 One final note on periods: rather than optimizing each year within a period individually, Temoa makes a simplifying assumption that each period contains